GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 $4,900 , neg.
 Unarmed
 Technically, two of these exist, but they only function if both are adorned on a single creature.
 The linen wraps have been dyed with the writings of ancient prayers and magic.
 When wrapped around a limb, and that limb delivers a critical hit with an unarmed attack, *the attack also inflicts the result of a fire attack's critical hit*.
 Additionally, follow up attacks made this way *can be treated as fire attacks*.
 The wraps cannot be destroyed by fire and can allow a wrapped limb to be used to parry or beat fire attacks (and weapons which deliver fire attacks) without ill effect.

+**Greenfist** (*unique*)
+$5,600 , 2.75 lbs.
+Club
+When wielded by an Elemental, Fey, Plant, or Sylvan creature- this club *gains a +1 bonus to all attacks, beats, and parries.
+Additionally, if name is known, user can cast the spell Green Ward using any of their spellcastiung methods and/or wyrding, even if they did not know it.
+A creature which is not normally capable of casting spells may still do so as a wyrding*.

 **Grim Raveler** (*unique*)
 $6,000